geyang/variational_autoencoder_pytorch/README.md

 4. The variational loss function

 The encoder and the decoder doesn't require much explaination.
-I will show the code quickly and spend more time with the reparametrization step and the variational loss function.
+I will show the code quickly and spend more time with the reparameterization step and the variational loss function.

 For motivations, you can take a look at the original paper: https://arxiv.org/abs/1312.6114